-Members of the Sweetener Users Association (SUA) would like to thank you and your colleagues at the Department of Agriculture and the Office of the U.S. Trade Representative for the steps you have taken this year to make additional supplies of raw sugar available to the U.S. market.
+Members of the Sweetener Users Association (SUA) would like to thank you and your colleagues at the Department of Agriculture for the steps you have taken this year to make additional supplies of raw sugar available to the U.S. market.
 Most recently, USDA extended the period for entry of 2021/22 raw sugar under the WTO tariff rate quota (TRQ) until December 31.
 We appreciate these efforts.